 In 1921, newspaper magnate E.W.
 Scripps founded a nonprofit news service to meet what he saw as a glaring need: to provide accurate, engaging news of science for the public.
 A hundred years on, Science News remains true to that mission.
 In celebration of our 100 years of continuous independent coverage, we invite you to experience a Century of Science.

-The Century of Science site will go far beyond highlighting history.
+The project goes far beyond highlighting history.
 We’re also connecting current events to the currents of the past.
-“Connections” will feature ideas that cut across time and scientific disciplines, including the cumulative and collaborative character of science, the unsung people who have made scientific progress possible, the hidden value of wrong answers and the role of technology in opening new scientific vistas.
-The “Milestones” page will ultimately make it easy to browse more than a hundred scientific advances and discoveries by decade.
+“Connections” feature ideas that cut across time and scientific disciplines, including the unsung characters who have made scientific discoveries possible, the many ways that the language we use affects science and how people understand it, and the role of technology in opening new scientific vistas.
+The “Milestones” page makes it easy to browse more than a hundred scientific advances and discoveries by decade.
 You’ll also be able to explore by “Theme” and “Connection” to find the milestones that most interest you.

 Our Century of Science project is made possible through generous donations from our sponsors.

 Science News Archive

 All of the content you’ll find on Century of Science is grounded in the more than 80,000 articles in the Science News archive, which stretches back to our early days as a wire service.
 It’s a record of science as it happened, and reflects the ideas, attitudes and biases of the time.
 Our journalists traveled to Tennessee in 1925 to cover the Scopes trial, which questioned whether evolution and “modern science” could be taught in schools, and were on the scene at Bikini Atoll to witness the 1946 atomic weapons tests.
 Our archive charts the growth of the fields of genetics, radio astronomy and quantum mechanics, and covers all of modern computing, the atomic age, the AIDS epidemic and space exploration.
 Browse the archive by year at www.sciencenews.org/sn-magazine.